Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Matejko House| ©Aleksandr Zykov

-It is safe to say that every metre of the street is full of charm.
-Although it is now lined with shops, cafés and restaurants, they are located in old buildings that are a delight to look at.
+This street is not only the best known in Kraków, but is also famous throughout Poland, as every metre of the street is full of charm.
+Although it is now lined with shops, cafés and restaurants, these are located in old buildings to delight in:

-On this tour you should pay particular attention to the Matejko House, number 41 on the street.
+• Matejko House, number 41 on the street.
 This house was the residence of a famous painter of the same name and today there is a museum with his works and some military objects and historical costumes that he collected himself.

-Book a guided tour of the Old Town
+Book a guided tour of Krakow

 Market Square, the heart of the Old Town

-Kraków Market Square| ©Francisco Anzola
+Krakow Market Square| ©Francisco Anzola

-Kraków Market Square| ©Francisco Anzola
+Krakow Market Square| ©Francisco Anzola

-At the end of Florianska Street is Kraków's Market Square, undoubtedly the most famous place in the whole of Kraków.
+At the end of Florianska Street lies Kraków's Market Square, undoubtedly the most famous place in the whole of Kraków.
 The buildings on the square, both those you can visit and those you can't, are well worth a visit.

 This square, which at Christmas in Krakow hosts a fabulous Christmas market and at Easter stalls selling handicrafts from various neighbouring countries, has a few attractions that are worth a closer look: